Efficient optimization of a regional water elevation model with an automatically generated adjoint: Variational inverse problem

 With the pyadjoint library, the adjoint equation can be derived automatically \cite{farrell2013}.
 Leveraging symbolic representation of the finite element discretization, (\ref{eq:forward}), the adjoint equation is formed by differentiating the forward equations (Fig.\ref{fig:adjoint}); a similar procedure is used to compute ${\partial \tilde{\mathcal{F}}}/{\partial \bm{\theta}}$ and ${\partial J}/{\partial \bm{\theta}}$.

-The time-dependent forward problem is solved first, and pyadjoint is used to record the sequence of forward solve operations on tape.
+The time-dependent forward problem is solved first and pyadjoint is used to record the sequence of forward solve operations on ``tape'' (also known as the Wengert list, see e.g., \citeA{griewank2008}) over the range of $N$ time steps.
 The adjoint equation (\ref{eq:adjoint}) is solved backward in time by rewinding the tape and applying the linearized adjoint operators (Fig.\ref{fig:adjoint}).
 In this work, the forward model state vectors, $\boldsymbol{Q}$, are kept in memory and retrieved during the backward pass.
 For larger problems, this may exceed the amount of physical memory and $\boldsymbol{Q}$ must be stored to disk.
 Efficient pyadjoint checkpointing mechanism is under development.
 Once the adjoint variables, $\boldsymbol{\lambda}^n$, are known, ${\mathrm dJ}/{\mathrm d\bm{\theta}}$ can be evaluated.

 Automated generation of the discrete adjoint model circumvents two major bottlenecks in adjoint modeling: First, implementing the adjoint model by hand is tedious, often comparable to the cost of implementing the forward model itself.
-Thus most ocean models do not have adjoint capability, or the adjoint model tends to be poorly maintained as new features are added to the forward model.
 Second, we utilize the same code generator as with the forward model to obtain low-level implementation for the adjoint model (Fig. \ref{fig:adjoint}).
 Thus the adjoint is computationally efficient, as the code generator can apply similar code optimization methods, such as loop unrolling or tiling, to the adjoint kernels.

 Firedrake and the pyadjoint library provide an interface to derive and solve the adjoint model automatically.
 The user only needs to define the forward model $\mathcal{F}$ and the cost function $J$.
 The gradient ${\partial J}/{\partial \bm{\theta}}$ can then be evaluated efficiently with only few modifications to the model code, enabling a wide range of inverse modeling applications.